evenluo/ENMaskedPopOver/README.md

 ### Parameters

-* inView : The view this masked-popover gonna show.
+* inView : The masked-popover gonna show in.
 * basedOn : The view should be frame of reference to this masked-popover.

 note: `inView` could be other view.
 For example, if you want to cover the navigation bar, which I dont't like this approach, you just use it like this: